Lang Park: Popular culture

 In 2006, Queensland Minister for Sport, Tom Barton introduced the Stadium's Sports Media Hall of Fame which honours the achievements of media representatives who have covered the major football codes played at this historic ground over the past 40 years.
-So far, there are five inductees: rugby league commentator George Lovejoy, rugby league journalists Jack Reardon and Steve Ricketts, Gerry Collins and Frank O'Callaghan.
+So far, there are five inductees: rugby league commentator George Lovejoy, rugby league journalists Jack Reardon, Steve Ricketts, Gerry Collins and Frank O'Callaghan.

 Statues

 There are several commemorative bronze statues outside the stadium: